eavonius/powerdelivery/getting-started.markdown

 # Getting Started

-If you want to enable developers to deploy a product on their own computers and test it, then they or others may deploy it to other environments and eventually on to production, this is what powerdelivery does.
-It adheres to the tenets of [continuous delivery](http://www.continuousdelivery.org) enabling you to lock down VMs and cloud resources so they only get changed through scripts.
+You want developers to build, test, and deploy a product on their own computers.
+As often as possible, they or others may deploy it to other environments and eventually on to production without manual changes.
+If this sounds like you, this is what powerdelivery will help you accomplish.

+Powerdelivery adheres to the tenets of <a href="https://www.thoughtworks.com/continuous-delivery" target="_blank">continuous delivery</a> enabling you to lock down VMs and cloud resources so they only get changed through scripts.
 If your IT assets are a mess because too many hands are on them - this is for you.

 This page provides a walkthrough of getting setup and building a simple automated build to demonstrate some of the core features of powerdelivery.
 We'll just scratch the surface - to automate the release of your product, you'll want to read the rest of the topics when you're done here.